 Where elites are fragmented (and particularly where they have no concentrated revenue source like oil or minerals), ruling elites must work constructively to address the demands of constituencies and potential rivals in order to gain their political and financial support.
 These create the most propitious conditions for building strong institutions that extract revenue (taxation) from society and distribute benefits widely to broaden the national support base (Berg, 2012: 12).
-DFID and UKAID (2010: 5), for example, consistently ‘highlight the role of contestation and bargaining between the state, elites and citizens in building the public institutions that deliver development.’
+DFID and UKAID (2010: 5), for example, consistently ‘highlight the role of contestation and bargaining between the state, elites and citizens in building the public institutions that deliver development’.
 The homogenised, broad cultural label of ‘elites’ found in the transformative TJ literature hides important distinctions of power and incentive that we risk not understanding as these distinctions and identities develop in response to the evolving settlement after peace.

 These clashes are important because they remind us that any progress towards amelioration of unfair social structures will be less the product of rational design from the top-down or successful agitation from the bottom-up than the outcome of compromises struck between different elites.
-Development, peacebuilding and democratisation actors are aware that security and development are complementary objectives.
-Economic growth is most likely occur in the context of a settlement that reassures the productive sectors of the economy their efforts will not be wasted.
-More importantly, successful post-conflict settlements change as the crisis management perspective of pacification gives way to greater stability which may allow more proactive frameworks to generate and regulate wellbeing.
 Relationships between the elite and public are, after all, to a greater or lesser extent reciprocal.
 Clientelistic practices deliver access to resources or governmental support to poor individuals or communities, and ‘pork’ for regions or groups can provide even broader general gains.
 Elite settlements cannot survive without a threshold degree of public support because otherwise they could not mobilise supporters.
 As Brinkerhoff and Goldsmith (2002: 2) put it, reciprocal traditions between elites and supporters that endure:

-‘usually do so because they provide some value to people.
+usually do so because they provide some value to people.
 They are functional in the jargon of social science—or else they would disappear through disuse.
-One of the challenges of development is figuring out how to separate the de facto governance institutions that serve, or at least do not contradict, the majority’s needs and well-being, from similar-looking institutions that block or even reverse improvements in social welfare’.
+One of the challenges of development is figuring out how to separate the de facto governance institutions that serve, or at least do not contradict, the majority’s needs and well-being, from similar-looking institutions that block or even reverse improvements in social welfare.

 In areas of limited statehood, these practices may constitute pockets of effective governance even in the midst of wider state failure (Leonard, 2010), and this conditions support for elites outside of those who simply extract natural resources.
 As such, ‘elites can rarely take social constituencies for granted, they must maintain an ability to organise, persuade, command or inspire’ (Whaites, 2008: 4).
 The elite politics of political representation disdained in the TJ literature as irrelevant to the needs of citizens is the tip of an iceberg – often below the waterline we will find ‘followers’ or ‘masses’ whose support is underpinned by a collective pre-occupation with the economic and social wellbeing of the group.
 Public opinion can constrain even the most ostensibly exclusive or impregnable elite power (Etzioni-Helevy, 1983: 32).